apinf/docs/docs/research/DDoS-prevention.md

 This document outlines our research on DDoS prevention strategies.

 DDOS attack is type of attack, which causes performance issue to a server, or even sometimes it causes a server to stop functioning.
 The victims of DDOS attacks are usually servers that provies inbound and outbound traffics.
 Also, interfaces that are invovled in exchagenging information throughout the Internet, can be the target of the attacks.
+DDoS attack is launched from numerous compromised devices, often distributed globally in what is referred to as a botnet.

 Ahead to mitigating the DDOS attacks, the hardware/software systems must be optimized precisely.
 At software level, consider the following cases for the sake of optimization: